 CenterPoint Energy's \$1 billion revolving credit facility contains a debt to EBITDA covenant and an EBITDA to interest covenant.
-For more information on the limitations on the ability of CenterPoint Energy and its subsidiaries to incur debt, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources -- Future Sources and Uses of Cash -- Certain Contractual and Regulatory Limits on Ability to Issue Securities and Pay Dividends on Our Common Stock" in Item 2 of Part I of the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2005.
+For more information on the limitations on the ability of CenterPoint Energy and its subsidiaries to incur debt, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources -- Future Sources and Uses of Cash -- Certain Contractual and Regulatory Limits on Ability to Issue Securities and Pay Dividends on Our Common Stock" in Item 2 of Part I of our Quarterly Report on Form 10-Q for the period ended March 31, 2005 and Item 8.01 of our Current Report on Form 8-K filed July 7, 2005.